-- Banks that are in breach of the minimum regulatory capital adequacy ratio (currently 9%) are not liable to make interest payments/principal repayments on these instruments. - Banks that are currently reporting losses, or will report losses as a consequence of interest payments on these instruments, will require prior permission from the regulator to pay interest.
-The regulator may permit the bank to pay interest if it is satisfied with the bank's capital adequacy position. - If a payment is missed for either of the reasons mentioned above, CRISIL treats such missed interest payment/principal repayment as an event of default, even though this may be as per the terms of the instrument. - For perpetual instruments, the rating indicates the probability of timely payment of interest/dividend, and does not comment on repayment of principal.

-Events of default

-Based on the features of hybrid capital, the following events of default are considered while rating hybrid instruments:

-- Probability of the bank breaching the minimum capital requirement set by the regulator. - Probability of the bank reporting losses, and the regulator denying permission to the bank to make interest/principal payment. - Probability of default on the instrument, due to the bank's strained cash flows (this aspect is captured in CRISIL's current framework of bank analysis).

-In CRISIL's opinion, the probability of breach in minimum regulatory capital requirement subsumes all other events of default.
-Hence, CRISIL's rating methodology centrally focuses on this aspect.
-Since perpetual Tier I debt instruments and upper Tier II bonds carry similar triggers for default, the ratings on the two are likely to be identical.

-Factors driving rating of hybrid capital

-CRISIL considers the following aspects while rating hybrid instruments:
+- Banks that are currently reporting losses, or will report losses as a consequence of interest payments on these instruments, will require prior permission from the regulator to pay interest.
+The regulator may permit the bank to pay interest if it is satisfied with the bank's capital adequacy position. - If a payment is missed for either of the reasons mentioned above, CRISIL Ratings treats such missed interest payment/principal repayment as an event of default, even though this may be as per the terms of the instrument. - For perpetual instruments, the rating indicates the probability of timely payment of interest/dividend, and does not comment on repayment of principal.
+Events of default Based on the features of hybrid capital, the following events of default are considered while rating hybrid instruments: - The bank breaching the minimum capital requirement set by the regulator. - The bank reporting losses, and the regulator denying permission to the bank to make interest/principal payment. - Non-servicing of the instrument by the bank due to strained cash flow (this aspect is captured in the current framework of bank analysis).
+CRISIL Ratings believes the probability of breach in minimum regulatory capital requirement subsumes all other events of default.
+Hence, the CRISIL Ratings rating methodology centrally focuses on this aspect.
+As perpetual Tier I debt instruments and upper Tier II bonds have similar triggers for default, the ratings on the two are likely to be identical.
+Factors driving rating of hybrid capital CRISIL Ratings considers the following aspects while rating hybrid instruments:

-- The overall credit quality of the bank- This is reflected in the ratings assigned to the bank's lower Tier II bonds. - This rating acts as the cap for the rating on hybrid instruments, as events forcing default on lower Tier II bonds affect payment on perpetual Tier I and upper Tier II bonds, both of which are structurally subordinated to lower Tier II bonds. - The current reported capital adequacy (both Tier I and overall capital adequacy) of the bank and CRISIL's expectations of the bank's capital adequacy levels over the medium term, vis-à-vis the minimum requirement set by the regulator. - CRISIL's expectations are driven by factors such as the bank's future growth in advances, possible erosion in capital due to weak assets, or mark-to-market losses on investment portfolio. - The bank's ability to raise capital: CRISIL's assessment of this aspect is driven by factors such as the bank's current shareholding pattern, willingness of current shareholders to dilute holdings (particularly in the case of public sector banks), past track record in raising capital, current market price if listed, and so on. - For public sector banks, the current stipulated minimum of 51% government shareholding is also taken into consideration.
+- The overall credit quality of the bank, which is reflected in the rating assigned to the bank's lower Tier II bonds.
+This rating acts as the cap for the rating on hybrid instruments, as events forcing default on lower Tier II bonds affect payment on perpetual Tier I and upper Tier II bonds, both of which are structurally subordinated to lower Tier II bonds. - The current reported capital adequacy (both Tier I and overall capital adequacy) of the bank and expected capital adequacy over the medium term, vis-à-vis the minimum requirement set by the regulator.
+The expectations are driven by factors such as the bank's future growth in advances, possible erosion in capital due to asset quality challenges, or mark-to-market losses on investment portfolio. - The bank's ability to raise capital, which is assessed based on factors such as the bank's current shareholding pattern, willingness of current shareholders to dilute holdings (particularly in the case of public sector banks), track record in raising capital, current market price if listed. - For public sector banks, the current stipulated minimum of 51% government shareholding is also factored in.